 IV fluids availability modelling

-The TGA, in collaboration with the Medicine Availability Working Group (MAWG), has used data provided by sponsors to forecast future availability and identify any supply gaps of IV fluids.
+The TGA, in collaboration with the Medicine Availability Working Group (MAWG), has used data provided by sponsors to forecast future availability of IV fluids and to identify any supply gaps.

-Please note, the information below has been updated as we have undertaken further modelling.
+Please note, the information below has been updated after further modelling in November 2024.

 The TGA has shared the outcomes of this modelling with suppliers of IV fluids and the National IV Fluid Response Group (see below) to develop recommendations and strategies to assist with managing supply during this period.
-Recommendations include:
+They have recommended:

-- Careful management of existing stock and the application of appropriate conservation measures for at-risk presentations
+- that careful management of existing stock and use of appropriate conservation measures for all presentations should continue

-The IV fluid supply modelling was conducted using the Dynamic Model of Medicine Availability (DMMA) developed by Department of Health and Aged Care.
+The IV fluid supply modelling was conducted using the Dynamic Model of Medicine Availability (DMMA) developed by the Department of Health and Aged Care.
 The model offers an overview of current and future medicine availability based on various assumptions and demand data.
-The outputs serve as early warning signals to identify potential supply gaps.
+The outputs serve as early-warning signals of potential supply gaps.
 However, modelling is limited to those IV fluid presentations where the TGA has received complete datasets.

-Further modelling may be conducted in the future to assist in updating the current recommendations based on further changes in the supply situation.
+We may conduct further modelling in the future to assist in updating the current recommendations.

-The work of the Response Group complements our ongoing efforts to coordinate supply and availability of IV fluids, which has been ongoing since the supply disruptions commenced.
+The work of the Response Group complements our ongoing efforts to coordinate supply and availability of IV fluids since the supply disruptions started.

 Information for consumers